plain-solutions-gmbh/kirby-contact/README.md

-# Plain Contact Field Plugin for Kirby CMS
+# Plain Contact Plugin for Kirby CMS

 <img src="./.github/screenshot.png" alt="Kirby Contact" width="450" height="auto">

+You can use this plugin in two ways:

+☝️ Create contact buttons and use it on a page.<br />✌️ Let your visitors share a page with their community.

 ## Installation